understanding-the-connected-home/book/05 VUCA in your home.md

 ## The connected home is a new space we don't yet understand

-We believe that as of today, we have only the earliest beginnings of an understanding on how connectivity in our living environment will change our lives.
-Hence, applying frameworks designed for strategic analysis and foresight might yield interesting and useful insights indeed.
+We believe that as of today, we have only the earliest understanding on how connectivity in our living environment will change our lives.
+Hence, applying frameworks designed for strategic analysis and foresight might yield insights.

 While various authors interpret and apply VUCA slightly differently, let's stick with the Wikipedia version for now as this is freely avaiable and nicely generic in its scope:

-"The particular meaning and relevance of VUCA often relates to how people view the conditions under which they make decisions, plan forward, manage risks, foster change and solve problems.
+> "The particular meaning and relevance of VUCA often relates to how people view the conditions under which they make decisions, plan forward, manage risks, foster change and solve problems.
 In general, the premises of VUCA tend to shape an organization's capacity to:

-- Anticipate the Issues that Shape Conditions
+> - Anticipate the Issues that Shape Conditions
 - Understand the Consequences of Issues and Actions
 - Appreciate the Interdependence of Variables
 - Prepare for Alternative Realities and Challenges